Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Hybrid Risk-Mitigating Architectural Search (HRMAS)

-where $\mathcal{L}_{valid}$ and $\mathcal{L}_{train}$ are the loss functions defined based on the validation and training sets used to train $\alpha$ and $w$ respectively; $\beta^*_{-}$ is the intrinsic parameter values updated in the preceding $(k-1)$-th iteration; $w^*(\alpha, \beta)$ denotes the optimal synaptic weights under the architecture specified by $\alpha$.
-The second step of the $k$-th iteration solves the optimization problem below:
+where $\mathcal{L}_{valid}$ and $\mathcal{L}_{train}$ are the loss functions defined based on the validation and training sets used to train $\alpha$ and $w$ respectively; $\mathcal{L}_{ip}$ is the local loss to be minimized by the IP rule as further discussed in Section~\ref{sec:IP}; $\beta^*_{-}$ are the intrinsic parameter values updated in the preceding $(k-1)$-th iteration; $w^*(\alpha)$ denotes the optimal synaptic weights under the architecture specified by $\alpha$.
+The complete derivation of the proposed optimization techniques can be found in the Supplemental Material.

-$\mathcal{L}_{ip}$ is the local loss to be minimized by the IP rule as further discussed in Section~\ref{sec:IP}.